Invoca/developer-docs/README.md

  you must go into read the docs admin and point "default" to the new branch.
 At that point, the old default will become a legacy version that is still supported, so **do not** delete any old branches of the form YYYY-MM-DD.
 4. There is no master branch for this repo.
 If you are making a new version, you are responsible for setting the default branch of this repo to point to your new branch (version).
 5. Beware pitfalls.
 There are many.
-Dig into the shinx source code if need be.
+Dig into the sphinx source code if need be.
 6. Any Major changes involving a change to the toctree hierarchy  must be reviewed by MikeW, Spencer, or NickB.

 ## Getting Started